taivop/talks/README.md

 *Invite me to talk at your event.*

-I often speak at events in Estonia and Europe, most often at technical or technology-related events.
+For 10+ years I've been speaking at events in Estonia and Europe, usually at technical or technology-related events.
 My typical topics are in the areas of:

 * my experiences with applied machine learning and automating human activity at Veriff and Starship;
 * the story of my [startup year](https://www.taivo.ai/startup-year/);
-* building technology teams and products at NFTPort, Veriff, and my own startup attempts.
+* building technology teams and products at NFTPort, Veriff, and during own startup attempts.

 I've also given talks on non-tech topics like productivity, effective altruism, minimalism, and much more.

+Recently (2023-ish) I spend more time talking in less formal environments like closed meetups and other small groups.

 If you'd like to invite me to speak, please shoot me an email at [taivo@pungas.ee](mailto:taivo@pungas.ee).